 The CalSAWS Consortium County Network Type table below identifies the CalSAWS Consortium Counties, by Managed and PoP network models.
-Approximately one-third of the Counties will be anaged as depicted in the following table.
+Approximately one-third of the Counties will be Fully Managed Counties as depicted in the following table.

 Table 17 - PoP and Managed Counties